 In different words, a DCA purchase strategy not only keeps money flowing into your investments but also buys shares in all market conditions, including down markets where share prices are falling.
 Put simply, you will buy low and take more advantage of rising prices when the market recovers.
 You can set up your own DCA by establishing a systematic investment plan (SIP) at your chosen brokerage firm or mutual fund company.

-4. Buy the Best Types of Aggressive Mutual Funds
+4. Buy Aggressive Mutual Funds or Sector Funds

 5. Asset Allocation